 🔑 Staff: Friendly, helpful, there when you need them, not in your way when you want privacy, always willing to offer directions or a helping hand with bags, maps, reservations, and smiles.

 🚫 Not right for: Anyone who wants to be within walking distance of shops, restaurants, and beaches.
-Travelers without cars, and families.
-While families are welcome, the resort feels more adult-leaning.
+Travelers without cars.
+Families.

 🎁 Surprise amenities: If you fancy a ride in a fancy car, be sure to check out the Mercedes-Benz.
 It’s offered to guests on a first-come, first-served basis for a four-hour period.
 I completely forgot about it, otherwise I would have taken it for a spin.
 Vroom!